derecles/epl-possession-analysis/README.md

   2. The script is manually interrupted during execution
   3. The script is automatically interrupted due to persistent network errors

-***IN ORDER TO ENSURE DATA PURITY, THE CSV FILE WILL ALWAYS BE DELETED AND CREATED EACH TIME THE SCRIPT IS EXECUTED.***
+**IN ORDER TO ENSURE DATA PURITY, THE CSV FILE WILL ALWAYS BE DELETED AND CREATED EACH TIME THE SCRIPT IS EXECUTED!**

 Once you are ready, run the following command in the cloned repo:
 ```